evidentlyai/evidently/docs/book/customization/report-data-aggregation.md

 **This does not affect Test Suites.** All visualizations in Test Suites are already aggregated.
 {% endhint %}

-# Aggregation on the Report level
+# Non-aggregated plots in Reports

 If you want to see non-aggregated plots, you can set the `agg_data` parameter as `true`.